 Baking with Oil: Our Comprehensive Guide - Bake from Scratch

 Other articles

 Honey-Lavender Bundt Cake - Recipe from Scratch Honey-Lavender Bundt Cake - Recipe from Scratch Honey and lavender are the stars of our delicate Bundt cake.
 While butter might introduce clashing flavors and a texture similar to pound cake, using a neutral oil lets all the ingredients stand out and results in an exceptionally moist crumb.
 A final sprinkle of lavender sugar lends this cake a royal sheen.
-Honey-Lavender Bundt Cake Chai-Zucchini Loaf Cakes with Cinnamon Glaze - A Recipe from Scratch Chai-Zucchini Loaf Cakes with Cinnamon Glaze - A Recipe from Scratch The seasonal zucchini harvest results in a delightfully tender and eagerly awaited loaf cake.
-Enhance your classic recipe with a fragrant mix of chai spices and a smooth Cinnamon Glaze.
-Including banana helps to bind the batter, while using a neutral oil contributes to the cake's lightness, tenderness, and remarkable moisture.
-Replace water with...
-Baking with Oil: Our Key Guide - Bake from Scratch Baking with Oil: Our Key Guide - Bake from Scratch When a baking recipe specifies oil or "neutral oil," many of us automatically reach for vegetable oil, but there are numerous alternatives available in the pantry.
+Honey-Lavender Bundt Cake Chai-Zucchini Loaf Cakes Topped with Cinnamon Glaze - Recipe from Bake from Scratch Chai-Zucchini Loaf Cakes Topped with Cinnamon Glaze - Recipe from Bake from Scratch The seasonal zucchini harvest yields a delightfully tender and much-anticipated loaf cake.
+Enhance your traditional recipe with a fragrant mix of chai spices and a smooth Cinnamon Glaze.
+Including banana helps to bind the batter, while using a neutral oil provides the cake with lightness, tenderness, and noticeable moisture.
+Replace water with other ingredients.
 Berry and Mascarpone Chantilly Layer Cake - Recipe from Scratch Berry and Mascarpone Chantilly Layer Cake - Recipe from Scratch Featuring a subtle flavor and a melt-in-your-mouth consistency, this Berry and Mascarpone Chantilly Layer Cake is both luxurious and elegant, while also being simple and quick to make.
-Honey-Lavender Bundt Cake - Recipe from Scratch Honey-Lavender Bundt Cake - Recipe from Scratch Honey and lavender are the stars of our delicate Bundt cake.
-Instead of using butter, which could create conflicting flavors and a texture similar to pound cake, we incorporate a neutral oil that allows each ingredient to stand out while also ensuring an exceptionally moist crumb.
-A light sprinkle of lavender sugar adds a royal finish to this cake.
-Honey-Lavender Bundt Cake Berry and Mascarpone Chantilly Layer Cake - Recipe from Scratch Berry and Mascarpone Chantilly Layer Cake - Recipe from Scratch Featuring a subtle flavor and a melt-in-your-mouth texture, this Berry and Mascarpone Chantilly Layer Cake is luxurious and elegant, while also being simple and quick to make.
+Chai-Zucchini Loaf Cakes with Cinnamon Glaze - Recipe from Bake from Scratch Chai-Zucchini Loaf Cakes with Cinnamon Glaze - Recipe from Bake from Scratch The seasonal zucchini harvest yields a delectable and highly awaited loaf cake.
+Elevate your classic recipe with a fragrant mix of chai spices and a smooth Cinnamon Glaze.
+Incorporating banana helps to bind the batter, while a neutral oil provides lightness, tenderness, and exceptional moisture.
+Replace water with this oil.
+Oil Cakes - Bake from the Ground Up Oil Cakes - Bake from the Ground Up Cakes prepared with cooking oils feature an exceptionally light texture and are certainly more moist than those made with butter.
+Honey-Lavender Bundt Cake - Prepare from Scratch Honey-Lavender Bundt Cake - Prepare from Scratch Honey and lavender are the stars of our delicate Bundt cake.
+While butter would contribute clashing flavors and a texture similar to pound cake, using a neutral oil lets all the ingredients stand out and results in an exceptionally moist crumb.
+A final sprinkle of lavender sugar adds a royal touch to this cake.
+Honey-Lavender Bundt Cake.

+Baking with Oil: Our Comprehensive Guide - Bake from Scratch